qlawmarq/resume/Curriculum vitae_English.md

 #### Fashion Platform Business

 I was involved in the development of the service during the launch phase.
+Also, Involved in human resources by introducing developers I know.

+##### Responsibilities and experience and achievement

 - Web application development from scratch
-    - Mainly, Development of the administration system.
+    - Mainly, Developed administration system for all application
 - Building a CI/CD environment with GitHub Actions for automatic deployment and more
 - Application Technologies
     - React.js